xiongyu0523/azure-sphere-bootcamp/Lab-4.md

     ![](images/centralsetting.png)

-    To get **IoT Hub URL**, there is a assist tool in *.\azure-sphere-samples\Samples\AzureIoT\Tools* folder can help.
+    To get **IoT Hub URL**, there is a assist tool in *.\azure-sphere-samples\Samples\AzureIoT\Tools\win-x64* folder can help.
 In Azure Sphere command line utility, go to above location, and run `ShowIoTCentralConfig.exe`, input 'n' and provide below information, the tool will output the IoT Hub URL.

     1. Scope ID
     2. SAS Primary key (click view keys on above page)